tycheung/git_explain/README.md

 - **Ask questions about the codebase** with a chat-like interface
 - **Uses Retrieval-Augmented Generation (RAG)** for accurate answers
 - **Leverages LLama.cpp** for efficient LLM inference
+- **Desktop Application** - Runs as a native desktop window, not just a website
+- **GPU Acceleration** - Automatically uses GPU for faster processing when available

 ### Advanced Features
 - **Repository Visualization** - View code dependencies and structure as interactive graphs